Sam Brownback 2008 presidential campaign

 The 2008 presidential campaign of Sam Brownback, a U.S. Senator from Kansas, began on December 4, 2006, with the formation of an exploratory committee.
 Several weeks later on January 20, 2007, Brownback officially announced his candidacy for the Republican Party nomination for President of the United States.
-Brownback had first been elected to the Senate in 1994, previously having been a member of the U.S. House of Representatives.
+Brownback had first been elected to the Senate in a special election in 1996, previously having been a member of the U.S. House of Representatives.
 He was popular among social conservatives and positioned himself as a compassionate conservative, often using his Catholic faith to justify some of his policy positions.
 From the start of his announcement, media outlets noted that his candidacy was a long-shot and highly unlikely to succeed, and throughout the campaign, Brownback struggled with both fundraising and rising above single-digits in opinion polls.